RequestNetwork/docs.request.network/docs/glossary.md

 ### Confirmed/Pending action

 Request relies on other blockchain technologies to ensure data immutability.
-Most blockchain doesn't offer transaction instant finality.
+Most blockchains don't offer transaction instant finality.
 This means that when performing an action on the request, this action can't directly be confirmed as effective.

 As long as the action hasn't persisted and is not confirmed, the action is marked as "pending".
 The "pending" state helps have a fast response and a good user experience.
 Until the request is Confirmed, it should not be relied upon.